 Venga qui, professore.
 Vorrei farle leggere una cosa.

 Come here, professor.
 I’d like you to read something.

 Signor Franchi, venga un secondo qui, per favore.

 Mr. Franchi, please come here for a second.

-Venite qui is used to address groups of people.
-Venite once again comes from the verb venire and it’s the imperative mood for the plural you personal pronoun.
+Venite qui is used to address a group of people.
+Venite comes from the verb venire and it’s an imperative conjugation of the plural personal pronoun you.